Topics Map > Tableau

 DAPIR does not proactively reach out to Data Stewards to complete their reviews.
 If you notice a workbook has not been reviewed in a timely manner (typically a week or more), then you should reach out to the stewards yourself.
 You can find the stewards still in review on the specification's Data Cookbook page.

-and after it is approved, somebody from DAPIR will reach out to you.
 In the form, the requester agrees to comply with the standards and guidelines.
-Please make sure to review them before submitting a request.
+Please review them before submitting a request.
+Once your request is approved, someone from DAPIR will contact you to schedule an onboarding session.

 After onboarding, Authorized Developers/Publishers will be given access to: